 Our San Jose DUI Attorney Explains

 Impaired driving is responsible for more than 30,000 U.S. deaths each year.
 California and other states have strict laws on impaired driving to protect the public.
-If police pull you over and arrest you for driving under the influence of drugs or alcohol, you could face either misdemeanor or felony charges.
+If the police pull you over and arrest you for driving under the influence of drugs or alcohol, you could face either a misdemeanor or felony charges.
 It would depend on the circumstances surrounding the arrest and whether you have a prior criminal history.

 In California, a DUI may be a felony under the following circumstances.